 - I write all about Andalucía (southern Spain) for my own blog Laura In Andalucía .

-- Once my poetry book has been published, I will be resuming the writing of my memoir of what it is like moving abroad alone to a city where very few people speak English, the rich culture I have been lucky to live in and all of the adventures and misadventures along the way.
+- I am now writing of my memoir of what it is like moving abroad alone to a city where very few people speak English, the rich culture I have been lucky to live in and all of the adventures and misadventures along the way.

 - I have had poetry published in other literary and creative journals, both online and in physical print

 - I run the Instagram account @lauraferrieswriter where you will find most of my writings and photography

 About my MA Victorian Literature Thesis:

 I studied English Literature for both my Batchelor’s and Master’s degrees and wrote my thesis for the latter on: ‘Women’s Pursuit of Fulfilment in the Mid-Victorian Novel’.

 The three focal novels of this thesis were:

 - Charlotte Brontë- Shirley (1849)